Steve Glasson: World Championships

 In 2004 Glasson became world singles champion when he won a gold medal at the 2004 World Outdoor Bowls Championship in Scotland, becoming the first Australian to be world number one in men's singles.

 Asia Pacific Championships

 He won eight medals at the Asia Pacific Bowls Championships including two gold medals.

 National

 Glasson won the Australian National Indoor championship nine times (1994, 1997–1999, 2001–2005).
 He was the number one ranked player in Australia between 1997 and 2005.

 Commonwealth Games

 Glasson competed in the singles at the 1998 Commonwealth Games and 2002 Commonwealth Games.
 He was omitted from the Australian team for the 2006 Commonwealth Games after a dispute over fitness requirements set down by Bowls Australia.
 Bowls Australia claimed that poor form had also been a contributory factor.

 Coaching career

 In 2011 he replaced Rex Johnston as Bowls Australia national coach.
 In 2012, he only played occasionally to focus on his off-field role as a coach.

+Personal life

+His son Mitchell is a professional football player.